Ciebiada/vscode-ruby-copy-reference/README.md

   end
 end
 ```
-Executing `copyReference` with the cursor at `Bebop` will put `Foo::Bar::Bebop` into the system clipboard
+Executing `copyReference` with the cursor at `Bebop` will put `Foo::Bar::Bebop` into the system clipboard.
 If cursor is at SPIKE it will copy `Foo::bar::Bebop::SPIKE`

 This extension contributes the following commands: